Twinkle at Woodchurch

 So..... the High Street.
 This is the George Hotel.
 This is Ashford's oldest still serving pub, first referenced in a will of 1533, began as a coach staging post.

-High above the little sweet shop-cum-tobacconist-cum-newsagents is this little plaque which celebrates Henry Harrison, who apparently invented the water pump!
+High above the little sweet shop-cum-tobacconist-cum-newsagents is this little plaque which celebrates Henry Harrison.

 And finally...............I love this sign.
 'Vicarage Lane Halt' sounds so much better than 'car park'.
 The design of the sign harks back to the old railway station signs, and is a tribute to Ashford's railway history, which started when the railway arrived in Ashford in 1842.
 Gradually, Ashford became the centre of five railway lines.